Student guide

 - proof of health insurance

-- print of scholarship letter (if applicable)
+- a printed copy of your scholarship letter (if applicable)

 - a few passport-sized photographs

-- a few copies of passport
+- a few copies of your passport

-- prescriptions if you are on medication
+- prescriptions, if you are on medication

-Laptop or tablet for personal use
+- Laptop or tablet for personal use

 Plan your arrival and first day in Finland